- MEDIA ˇ

 In the next update to the game named Utz (after General Willibald Utz) we are introducing a new Assault Map codenamed “Forward Airfield”.

 This new map represents one of the forward airfields that were built all over Europe before and during the war.
 Here we have a small village situated on a hill overlooking a river where a piece of nearby farmland has been laid out as an impromptu airstrip.
 The map is an assault map with 3 main objectives: The Airfield, The village Church and the bridge controlling access to the village.
+Click the objective names to see more details on each area!

 IS it friday?
 YES it is.
 And that means we’ll do a livestream on our Twitch channel this afternoon (click here to see when this takes place in your timezone).